 Roughly half of the employees aren’t regularly speaking their minds at work.
 Only 52% of employees say that they always or almost always speak their minds when having work-related conversations with their leaders.

 Bottom-up employee feedback and employees’ share of voice are the most important prerequisites for improving employee communications.
-Organizations in which employees feel free to share their voice, raise their concerns, and share their ideas have much healthier workplace cultures and a more engaged workforce.
+Organizations in which employees feel free to share their voices, raise their concerns, and share their ideas have much healthier workplace cultures and a more engaged workforce.

-6. Provide a single source of truth and enable easy knowledge sharing
+6. Provide a single source of truth and enable easy knowledge-sharing

 When employees are in the offices, it is much easier for them to share their knowledge.
 It is much easier to ask their colleagues for information that they need.

-Asynchronous communication requires a different approach.
+Proper workplace communication requires a different approach.